A Trusted Friend in a Complicated World

 International Children’s Digital Library

-Good for: Children’s books
+Good for: Children’s books in various languages

 The International Children’s Digital Library hopes to “support the world’s children in becoming effective members of the global community—who exhibit tolerance and respect for diverse cultures, languages and ideas.”
 The team does this by working to make the best in children’s literature available online for free.
 With a variety of books in languages other than English, the site is a global resource.